adev07/adev07/README.md

          width="45" /> -->
 </h2>

-I am a backend developer and data scientist that focuses on NodeJS and TypeScript.
-I always like creating applications using Web3, MLOPS, and AI.<br> <br>
+Hello there!
+I am Aditya Anand.
+Building state-of-the-art, easy to use, user-friendly websites and applications is truly a passion of mine.
+I actively seek out new technologies and stay up-to-date on industry trends and advancements.
+I develop elegant and responsive frontend with optimised and modern backend.<br> <br>
 📫 How to reach me: <a href="mailto: work.prkskrs@gmail.com">prkskrs@gmail.com</a>

 ---